exponea/exponea-android-sdk/Documentation/TRACK.md

 ## 🔍 Default Properties

-It's possible to set values to be sent in every tracking event.
+It's possible to set values in the [`ExponeaConfiguration`](../Documentation/CONFIG.md) to be sent in every tracking event.
 Notice that those values will be overwritten if the tracking event has properties with the same key name.

 #### 💻 Usage

 ```
-// Create a new [`ExponeaConfiguration`](../Documentation/CONFIG.md) instance
+// Create a new ExponeaConfiguration instance
 val configuration = ExponeaConfiguration()
 configuration.defaultAttributes["thisIsADefaultStringProperty"] = "This is a default string value"
 configuration.defaultAttributes["thisIsADefaultIntProperty"] = 1